aerogear/graphback/docs/databases/mongodb.md

 Running either of the two commands will install the `Graphback MongoDB Provider` ([`@graphback/runtime-mongo`](https://www.npmjs.com/package/@graphback/runtime-mongo)) and the MongoDB Driver ([`mongodb`](https://www.npmjs.com/package/mongodb)).

-# Creating the Database Connection
+## Creating Database Connection

 You'll need a running MongoDB instance before initializing the connection.

 :::info
-If you do not have a running instance, you can use [Docker](https://www.docker.com/) to quickly spin up a MongoDB container by follow the instructions given in
+If you do not have a running instance, you can use [Docker](https://www.docker.com/) to quickly spin up a MongoDB container by following the instructions given in
 [MongoDB Docker Image](https://hub.docker.com/_/mongo).
 :::